-The 2017-18 Water Technology Survey is being issued by LIFT to the whole of the water sector (wastewater, stormwater, drinking water, desalination, and water reuse facilities) to identify trends around the deployment of innovative technologies at utilities.
-To date, over 100 respondents have completed the survey—representing many of the largest water and wastewater utilities in North America and abroad.
+The 2017-18 Water Technology Survey was issued by LIFT to the whole of the water sector (wastewater, stormwater, drinking water, desalination, and water reuse facilities) to identify trends around the deployment of innovative technologies at utilities.
+Over 100 respondents have completed the survey—representing many of the largest water and wastewater utilities in North America and abroad.
 The visualization allows a user to look at the aggregated (non-facility specific) data and analyze this data based upon facility type, size, location, and technology.

 Members of the LIFT Utility Working Group (WE&RF utility subscribers), can drill deeper and see full survey results including utility specific information for the purposes of peer-to-peer networking, information sharing, and collaboration.
 Just log-in at the top of the page.
 If you are with a utility and interested in getting access to the detailed results, please contact the WE&RF Business Development Manager, Dorn Sanders email@example.com.

 How to Use the Tool

 - Select the water facility type that you are interested in: Wastewater, Stormwater, Drinking Water, Water Reuse, or Desalination.